 Are you thinking of adding silkie chickens to your flock?
 They make great pets and are known for their calm temperament.
-In this complete guide to the silkie chicken breed, you’ll learn everything you need to know about these popular chickens.
-We’ll cover everything from their history to their personality traits, and we’ll even give you some tips on how to care for them.
-So if you’re interested in learning more about the amazing silkie chicken, keep reading!
+In this complete guide to the Silkie Chicken breed, you’ll learn everything you need to know about these popular chickens.

 The History of the Silkie Chicken Breed

 The oldest records of their existence date back to the 13th century!
-The exact origin of this bird is debated in eastern cultures.
-Bred in ancient China or Japan, the Black Silkie (in ancient Chinese writings; 烏骨雞,) or “wu gu ji” which means “dark-boned chicken” or “black-boned chicken”, is where today’s popular breed started.
+The exact origin of this bird is debated in Eastern cultures.
+Bred in ancient China or Japan, the Black Silkie (in ancient Chinese writings, 烏骨雞,) or “wu gu ji”, which means “dark-boned chicken” or “black-boned chicken”, is where today’s popular breed started.

 History records these being sold on the Silk Road as Chinese silk chickens.
-Yet some people consider this was a Japanese black bantam silkies breed or one of the ornamental chicken breeds from southeast Asia.
+Yet some people consider this was a Japanese black bantam silkies breed or one of the ornamental chicken breeds from Southeast Asia.

 Easy to Raise | Very Easy |